Skip to content

 11.2 MRP Roles and Frames

-The previous chapter explained how MRP operates: the MRM blocks a port, sends test frames, and unblocks on failure.
-Understanding MRP at the frame level enables you to diagnose ring problems that HiOS diagnostics alone cannot explain.
+The previous chapter explained how MRP operates: the MRM blocks a port, sends test frames, and unblocks on detected inoperability.
+Understanding MRP at the frame level enables diagnosis of ring issues that HiOS diagnostics alone do not explain.

-HiOS reports “Ring Open” but all cables are connected.
+HiOS reports “Ring Open” but cables are connected.
 The event log shows topology changes every few seconds.
 The ring recovers but some devices are unreachable.
-These problems require looking at the actual MRP frames on the wire to determine what is happening and why.
+These situations require looking at the actual MRP frames on the wire to determine the cause.

 Frame TypeValueSent byPurpose